 Dr. Marilyn Edelstein, Associate Professor of English, has been on the SCU faculty since 1987.
-She is also a faculty member in the Women’s and Gender Studies Department and teaches cross-listed classes with the Ethnic Studies Department.
+She is an affiliated faculty member in the Women’s and Gender Studies Department and teaches cross-listed classes with the Ethnic Studies Department.
 She also teaches courses in SCU’s Osher Lifelong Learning Program.

 Before coming to SCU, she taught at UCLA and at Youngstown State University in Ohio.
 Dr. Edelstein received her Ph.D. in English from the State University of New York at Buffalo in 1984, an interdisciplinary M.A. in the Humanities from the University of Chicago in 1978, and her B.A. (in literature, creative writing, religious studies and philosophy) from Goddard College in Vermont in 1974.

-She has received three Irvine Foundation Grants for multicultural curriculum development, a Core Honorarium for Core Curriculum Transformation and Development, a Hackworth Research Grant from the SCU Markkula Center for Applied Ethics, and several other research and curriculum development grants.
+Marilyn has received three Irvine Foundation Grants for multicultural curriculum development, a Core Honorarium for Core Curriculum Transformation and Development, a Hackworth Research Grant from the SCU Markkula Center for Applied Ethics, and several other research and curriculum development grants.
 She received the Women’s and Gender Studies Department’s “Sisterhood is Powerful” award in 2017.
 She participated in an NEH Summer Seminar on “Postmodernism,” and an NEH Summer Institute on “Ethics and Aesthetics.”
-She has presented more than 25 papers at international, national, and regional conferences.
+She has presented more than 30 papers at international, national, and regional conferences.

 - Literature and ethics